whiteroses/webob-notes/issue_256.md

 and really, the whole idea of a priority list.

-Unless the ordering in the server's offers is seen as more important than the user's priority list, but I don't see any support for this in the RFCs.
+Unless the ordering in the server's offers is seen as more important than the user's priority list, but I don't see any support for that in the RFCs.

 ## To-dos

+### RFC7231

-* RFC7231, Section 5.3.1, on quality values:
+* Section 5.3.1, on quality values:
 	* "The same parameter name is often used within server configurations to assign a weight to the relative quality of the various representations that can be selected for a resource."
 Related to